sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 Note that you can share the same credentials with BigQuery, replace the `[destination.filesystem.credentials]` section with a less specific one: `[destination.credentials]` which applies to both destinations.
 :::

-If you have default Google Cloud credentials in your environment (i.e., on cloud function), remove the credentials sections above and `dlt` will fall back to the available default.
+If you have default Google Cloud credentials in your environment (i.e., on cloud function), remove the credentials sections above and `data_load_tool` will fall back to the available default.

 Use **Cloud Storage** admin to create a new bucket.
 Then assign the **Storage Object Admin** role to your service account.

 ### Azure Blob Storage

-Run `pip install "dlt[az]"` which will install the `adlfs` package to interface with Azure Blob Storage.
+Run `pip install "data_load_tool[az]"` which will install the `adlfs` package to interface with Azure Blob Storage.

-Edit the credentials in `.dlt/secrets.toml`, you'll see AWS credentials by default; replace them with your Azure credentials.
+Edit the credentials in `.data_load_tool/secrets.toml`, you'll see AWS credentials by default; replace them with your Azure credentials.

 #### Supported schemes

-`dlt` supports both forms of the blob storage urls:
+`data_load_tool` supports both forms of the blob storage urls:
 ```toml
 [destination.filesystem]
 bucket_url = "az://<container_name>/path" # replace with your container name and path